Saajan Chale Sasural: Plot

 Shyamsunder is a naive villager who has a great interest in music.
 He travels to the city, making friends with Muthuswami, a South Indian tabla player.
 The president of the TIPS cassette company, Khurana, is impressed with his musical abilities and promotes him to a high position.
 As he returns to repay his debts in the village, he receives the tragic news of the death of his wife Pooja, who died in a flood.
 He then marries Khurana's daughter Divya.
 When Khurana has a heart attack, Shyamsunder finds his "presumed dead" wife Pooja in the hospital.
 He then has to fool his two wives, even if it includes leading a double life to make sure Pooja and Divya don't discover he has married both of them.

+Trivia

+1.In a Recent podcast Raju Shrestha said that During the premier of khuddar it was announced that Govinda is going to do the remake of Allari Mogudu with Talat Jaani as director & Raju Shrestha going to play the Mutthu role, but Govinda had a fight with director Talat Jani so producer changed the director & bring David Dhawan who later given the role of Mutthu to Satish Kaushik which won him Filmfare Award for best comedian it almost broke the heart of Raju Shrestha who was preparing the role for almost 2 years.

+2.After the blockbuster success the pair Govinda-Karishma-Tabbu was seen in 2000 Crime Thriller Shikari film again.

 Soundtrack

 The music for this movie was composed by Nadeem-Shravan.
 The singers include Kumar Sanu, Alka Yagnik, Udit Narayan, Poornima, Vinod Rathod, Kunal Ganjawala & Satyanarayan Mishra lent their voice for the album.
 According to the Indian trade website Box Office India, with around 2,500,000 units sold the soundtrack became the fifth highest-grossing album of the year.